Colby-Frison/CS-2614/Assembly project/Documents/Design_Document.md

 When we need to display a number that's more than one digit, we need to:
 1. Split the number into its digits
    - For a two-digit number:
-     * Keep subtracting 10 until we can't anymore
+      - Keep subtracting 10 until we can't anymore
-     * Count how many times we subtracted (this is the tens digit)
+      - Count how many times we subtracted (this is the tens digit)
-     * What's left is the ones digit
+      - What's left is the ones digit
-2. Convert each digit to ASCII
-   - Add 48 (ASCII '0') to each digit
-3. Output the digits in order
-   - First output the tens digit
-   - Then output the ones digit

-Example for number 25:
-1. Split into digits:
-   - Subtract 10 twice (tens digit = 2)
-   - Remainder is 5 (ones digit)
-2. Convert to ASCII:
-   - 2 + 48 = 50 (ASCII '2')
-   - 5 + 48 = 53 (ASCII '5')
-3. Output:
-   - First OUT displays '2'
-   - Second OUT displays '5'
+2. Then use the above steps to convert the decimal to octal and then the octal to ASCII

-This same approach can be extended for larger numbers by subtracting 100 for hundreds digit, etc.
+This approach can then be extended for larger numbers by subtracting 100 for hundreds digit, etc.

 ## 5. Program Organization